Flights to Israel in August 2020 - Who’s flying to Tel Aviv during COVID-19?

-After a record-breaking year for Israeli tourism in 2019, the coronavirus pandemic has brought international travel to a halt in early 2020.
-The list of airlines and flights to Tel Aviv during COVID-19 is constantly changing and can be quite confusing.
+After a record-breaking year for Israeli tourism in 2019, the corona-virus pandemic has brought international travel to a halt in early 2020.
+And since the list of airlines and flights to Tel Aviv during COVID-19 is constantly changing, it can be quite confusing.
 Ben Gurion International Airport has experienced a flight reduction of close to 99% compared to the usual schedule of flights to Tel Aviv.
-Limited options include rescue and cargo flights, in addition to the daily United Airlines route between Newark, New Jersey and Tel Aviv.
-However, as restrictions are slowly eased, flights to Israel in June 2020 are anticipated to begin resuming gradually.
+In addition to the daily United Airlines route between Newark, New Jersey and Tel Aviv, limited options include rescue and cargo flights.
+However, as restrictions are slowly eased, flights to Israel in August 2020 are anticipated to begin resuming gradually.

 At the moment, entry to Israel is only permitted for Israeli passport holders, residence visa holders, and passengers with specific entry approval.
 In addition, anyone returning from abroad is required to remain isolated for 14 days, in accordance with government directives for entering Israel.
-It is highly recommended to contact the embassy prior to flying to inquire if entrance will be permitted.
-For entry to Israel, check the Israel Ministry of Health guidelines for the most up-to-date information.
+Therefore, it’s highly recommended to contact the embassy prior to flying to inquire if entrance will be permitted.
+Additionally, for entry to Israel, check the Israel Ministry of Health guidelines for the most up-to-date information.
 With the situation constantly developing, sign up for updates at the bottom of this page to be kept up to date with the situation.

 Israir is currently operating rescue flights for Israeli citizens abroad.
 Check their website for further details.